We

 Circus, they manage to book the last two

-reservations at Windom for the season.Not
+reservations at Windom for the season.And

 to rouse any suspicions, when Brent thinks they